 So if you want to thank me for my service, I will accept this old chestnut with as much grace as I can muster on behalf of all my brother and sister vets; on behalf of those who made it home and those that did not.
-And for those who still bear the wounds of war today.
+And for those who today still bear the wounds of past wars, and for those who fight today and are lucky enough to survive and see tomorrow.
 And when I say back to you “thanks for your support,” know that, silently, I’m hoping that we each do everything possible to figure out ways to stop doing this warfare thing anymore.
 That would be ideal service.

 So what, then, should you say to a veteran, today or any other time?